Pavel-2004/CSV-Converter-Api/readme.txt

 Version 0 - 4/11/22 - Built layout of everything
 - built layout
 - only one original layout works which is the questrade original layout

+Version 0.1 - 4/13/22 - Added RBC AND TD
+- Fixed naming of the files
+- Added a selector option into initializing
+- Added RBC and TD filtering system